 LCLS may accommodate the addition of small components to the existing LCLS instruments and will consider such additions proposed by users during the LCLS technical feasibility review portion of the proposal review process.
-LCLS reserves the right to modify this policy based on the availability of resources.
+The proposal should include a clear scientific and technical justification for the additional components that are to be provided by the user (justification should be commensurate with the complexity and resources required for integration).
 LCLS strongly encourages prospective users to contact the LCLS staff scientists in charge of the instruments to discuss how the existing LCLS instrumentation can be used.

 - The end station must comply with all the LCLS End Station Guidelines.

 The engineering specifications and interfaces for the end stations must be captured in the following two documents:

 New instrumentation for LCLS may be developed from time to time by outside groups using primarily non-DOE funding.
 For instrumentation that offers a significant addition of general utility to LCLS, LCLS management may enter into an agreement with an outside group, specifying the ways in which this instrumentation will be deployed at LCLS so as to benefit the general user community, and the time period for which this instrumentation will be available at LCLS.
 Groups contributing funds, equipment and/or personnel to the construction of new instrumentation can expect to receive a fraction of beam time on the new instrument during a specified time period.
 (Note that providing new instrumentation is different from providing resources to conduct a specific experiment, where the equipment will not be available to the general LCLS user community.)
 Approval for realization of new instrumentation at LCLS that is largely funded by external groups will follow a three step procedure:

 - The external collaboration intending to build new instrumentation must get the support of LCLS management before negotiations with funding agencies are started.
 The LCLS commitment will generally be given for a specific period of time.
 The discussions between LCLS and the collaboration should include: